Annual Meeting Sessions on Diversity, Equity, and Inclusion

 University of Buffalo

-Buffalo, NY
+Buffalo,

-Breakout 1: Challenges for Course Development
+Breakout 1: Challenges of Course Development

 University of Minnesota

-Rochester, MN
+Rochester,

 Breakout 2: Developing Your Teaching Portfolio